 Now you may have popped into the local grow store and had a good glance at the various plastic molded hydroponic systems they sell.
 It is difficult to understand how each system functions and what the benefits of them are.
 Hydroponic systems can range from top drip, bottom feeding, using misting nozzles and even submerging roots directly into water.

-- An inert soilless medium is used within the different systems.
+- An inert soilless medium is used within the different systems

-- Nutrient solution is fed directly to the plant’s roots.
+- Nutrient solution is fed directly to the plant’s roots

-- Water pumps and air pumps are required.
+- Water pumps and air pumps are required

-Different Cannabis Hydroponics Mediums
+Different Hydroponics Mediums

 In the same way that soil can be customized to the growers needs, cannabis hydroponics is universal in that sense also.
 There are various inert substrates that can be used and below is a better explanation of each and how they are used.